Algebraic bounds for heterogeneous site percolation on directed and undirected graphs

-\begin{example} Consider a family of girth-$L$ random strongly connected digraphs with $2L^2$ vertices, parametrized by degrees $d_1\ge d_2>1$ [see Fig.~\ref{fig:multiring}].
-The graphs are constructed from $2L$ directed cycles of length $L$, by adding $D_i$ randomly placed edges from each site of the $i$\,th cycle to those of the cycle $(i+1)$, with the constraint that the in-degrees on the latter cycle are all the same (and equal to $D_{i}+1$).
+\begin{example} Consider a family of girth-$L$ random strongly connected oriented graphs with $2L^2$ vertices, parametrized by in/out degrees $d_1\ge d_2>1$ [see Fig.~\ref{fig:multiring}].
+The graphs are constructed from $2L$ directed cycles of length $L$, by adding $D_i$ randomly placed arcs from each site of the $i$\,th cycle to those of the cycle $(i+1)$, with the constraint that the in-degrees on the latter cycle are all the same (and equal to $D_{i}+1$).
 We set $D_i=d_1-1$ for $i=0,\ldots,L-1$, and $D_i=d_2-1$ for $i=L,\ldots,2L-1$, with the sites of the last cycle connecting to those of the first.

 In the degree-regular case $d_1=d_2=d$, the PF vectors of the Hashimoto matrix have height ratios $\gamma_L=\gamma_R=1$, which implies that the in-/out-cluster susceptibilities for this family of digraphs is bounded for $p<\rho(H)^{-1}=1/d$.